 4. Connect the necessary parts of your nebulizer, such as the hose and mouthpiece, to the medicine cup.

 5. Place your lips firm around the mouthpiece to ensure all of the prescribed medicine reaches your lungs, and continue breathing until all of the medication is used.

-AireHealth’s connected-portable nebulizer even has an accompanying smartphone app to so that you can track your care efficiently — giving both you and your healthcare provider an accurate picture of your how effective your treatment plan is.
+AireHealth’s connected-portable nebulizer even has an accompanying smartphone app too so that you can track your respiratory care efficiently — giving both you and your healthcare provider an accurate picture of your how effective your treatment plan is.